Turquoise-Haohy/AdvancedProject/README.md

 This is the final Advanced Project of Turbi.
 Here I conclude my one-year practitioning in psychogeography combining machine learning and poetic coding to build an AR experience.
 The process would be arrange as following:
-* Planning Status( Data Collecting,
+* Planning Status( BrainStorm, Information Collection, Resources Collection and filter)
 * Design Status
 * Test Status